CodeKing710/Repo-Installer/readme.md

 ### Installation

 To install, run the install script once repo is cloned.
-The repo should be cloned to your home directory, or `~`.

-If the install script won't execute, run the following:
+If it won't open, run the following:

-`. ~/Bash-Script-Manager/bsm-install`
+`sudo chmod +x "$(find ~ -name bsm-install)"`

+Then try running again or run the following:

+`. "$(find ~ -name bsm-install)"`

 ### Usage